Alastair Cook: 2017: South Africa

 The first Test at Lord's was Cook's first under the new captain, Joe Root.
 Cook didn't score a century in the series but was reliable with three 50s.
 England won the 4 Test series 3–1 with the only loss at Trent Bridge.
 Cook's top scored in the second innings there with 42, with no other England batsmen offering much resistance.

 2017–18 Ashes

 Cook's form slump that had continued through the 2017–18 Ashes, where he had not scored a half-century in 10 innings, finally came to an end with 104* from 166 balls by the end of day two of the Boxing Day Ashes Test in Melbourne.
 He went on to carry his bat with a double century and put England into a lead of over 100, finishing with 244 not out, the highest Test score by an opener who has carried the bat.
 In December 2018 this record was bettered by New Zealand's Tom Latham, in his score of 264* vs Sri Lanka.
+Cook passed 12,000 Test runs at the remarkably young age of 33 years and 10 days old in the following Test defeat in Sydney, losing the Ashes 4–0.
+This marked his final Ashes series, and final Test outside England.